 Where to stay in Funchal, Madeira

 We only ever stay in the same place and that’s Quinta São Gonçalo.
 It’s a traditional old villa with views that rival those from any tourist attraction on the island.
-It’a not often we rave about a B&B because we generally despise a) having to get up for breakfast and b) the possibility of having to interact with other people at said breakfast.
+It’s not often I rave about a B&B because I generally despise a) having to get up for breakfast and b) the possibility of having to interact with other people at said breakfast.

 But Quinta São Gonçalo strikes the balance perfectly between being friendly and welcoming and giving you privacy and peace.
 It’s slightly out of Funchal centre but totally worth it for the short walk or hair-raising bus journey into town.
 The bus stop is just outside, too.